NerusuNiharika/Intelligent-Content-Moderation/README.md

 ### Multinomial Naive Bayes

-A probabilistic text classification algorithm commonly used in NLP tasks.
+A probabilistic machine learning algorithm commonly used in NLP applications.

 ### LinearSVC

-Selected as the final model due to its superior performance on sparse high-dimensional TF-IDF features.
+Selected as the final model due to its superior performance on sparse high-dimensional TF-IDF feature vectors.

 ---